- Site Map

 The Martel zone measures approximately 130 metres long, 170 metres high, and 140 metres wide, perpendicular to the Brown Wall fault plane.
 Along its northeastern fringe, the Martel zone gives way to monzonitic wall rock and dikes.
 The easternmost body of mineralization intersected in this drilling is the Green zone which is hosted in a distinct style of breccia and is intermittent but can be very high grade.
 The Martel zone is open in all directions except to the southwest where the Brown Wall fault cuts-off the zone.

-Results will be loaded into the block model for this area and a revised resource estimate will be completed followed by mine planning.
+The final results of this underground resource have been interpreted and incorporated into the block model and included into the overall mine plan and schedule.
 Based on the results to date, two options for mine development may be considered.
 The longer lower grades such as 147.5 metres of 1.03% copper and 0.20 g/t gold in drill hole MU-16-6 may be amenable to sub-level caving, while shorter higher grade sections may be amendable to conventional long hole mining.